NIURoverTeam/RoverCoreOS/README.md

 ## Working With RoverCoreOS

-You'll need a Robotic Operating System (ROS) Development Environment set up to run RoverCoreOS.
+Before you can run RoverCoreOS, you'll need to set up Robotic Operating System (ROS) Development Environment.
 Check [here](https://github.com/NIURoverTeam/RoverCoreOS/wiki/Setting-Up-a-Development-Environment) to learn how to set one up.

 *TODO: Add a description of the Topography of the Repo and how to use each launch file/script*